Lost in Thought

 Birding with close friends is great but I also love birding alone and at my speed.
 My world opens up to endless possibilities as I explore in my gypsy manner.

 I see things differently now.
 I remember my adventurous self and yet I'm now tempered by age and experience.
+Yes, there is currently a lifer Bay-breasted Warbler up in Flagstaff, but I'd rather have coffee with cats at my home and bird locally than waste gas and time for a "chase".

 People come and go in this life.
 And that's okay.
 Sometimes, we go long periods away from not seeing each other only to reconnect stronger later on.
 Sometimes, you only get that one moment, that one window in time, and then it's too late.
 It's great to meet people who have been through those same experiences because they understand the sensitive nature with time.